Neurodegenerative Disease and Dementia

 NDD research is aligned to the 2019 NHS Long Term Plan, which aims to improve dementia care, with a cure for dementia now a Government priority.
 We share the public’s priorities of improved diagnostics, treatment and disease prevention.

 Development of individualised and inclusive treatments for neurodegenerative disease and dementia, via a new platform to facilitate clinical trials in a broad range of clinically and genetically well-characterised patients.

-Advanced brain imaging and informatics, including using new imaging technologies to identify biological targets for therapies, and adopting Artificial Intelligence approaches to maximise the diagnostic and predictive utility of routine brain scans collected in the NHS.
+Adopting new imaging technologies to identify biological targets for therapies, and using Artificial Intelligence approaches to maximise the diagnostic and predictive utility of routine brain scans collected in the NHS.